Returning to Work After Stress Leave: Your Complete Recovery Roadmap

 Can my employer refuse a phased return?

-If a phased return is recommended on your fit note, your employer should seriously consider it.
-If your condition qualifies as a disability under the Equality Act 2010, a phased return is likely to be a reasonable adjustment your employer must implement.
-Refusal without good reason could constitute disability discrimination.
+If a phased return has been recommended clinically, your employer should seriously consider it.
+Where your condition qualifies as a disability under the Equality Act 2010, a phased return is likely to be a reasonable adjustment your employer must implement.
+Refusal without good reason could amount to disability discrimination.
 Seek advice from ACAS if your employer refuses adjustments recommended by your GP or occupational health.

 Will I be paid during a phased return?

-You are legally entitled to be paid your normal rate for the hours you actually work.
-For the days or hours you remain absent, SSP may apply if you are still within the 28-week SSP period.
-Some employers pay full salary throughout a phased return as a goodwill measure.
-Clarify this in writing with HR before your phased return begins.
+You are entitled to be paid your normal rate for the hours you actually work.
+For the days or hours you remain absent, Statutory Sick Pay may apply if you are still within the 28-week SSP period.
+Some employers pay full salary throughout a phased return as a goodwill measure, and some occupational sick pay schemes provide for this.
+Clarify the arrangement in writing with HR before your phased return begins.

 What if the cause of my stress was my manager or colleagues?